Suffering – does it disprove God?

 Fair Question, Flawed Options

-The above seems pretty powerful when you first hear it, especially if delivered well.
-The questioner gives three options – either God is not all-powerful, or God is not entirely good and loving, or God doesn’t exist.
-It’s fairly clear that none of these sit very comfortably with the Christian message about God!
-But there is a hidden flaw.
-And as usual for popular yet flawed arguments, that flaw is in an unspoken assumption.
-Also as usual, be very careful when a challenger declares they have thought everything through and are certain these are the only answers you may give.
-But hey, let’s look at each possibility anyway:
+It’s fairly clear that none of these options sit very comfortably with the Christian message about God!
+But there is a hidden flaw – an unspoken assumption.
+As usual, be very careful when someone declares they have thought everything through on your behalf and are certain these are the only answers you may give.
+They might be right, but to quote an old proverb ‘The one who states his case first seems right, until the other comes and examines him.’

-Option 1 – God does not exist?
+Option 1 – "An all-powerful and entirely good God does not exist."

 The first option (God does not exist) is the one the questioner is trying to convince you to believe by eliminating the alternatives.